-- · Treat our customers with dignity and respect and uphold their human rights. - Never abuse, exploit, harass or neglect a customer. - Always take action to ensure a customer you have reason to believe may have been abused, exploited, harassed or neglected, receives appropriate support (for example, medical support, counselling and support to report abuse to the police). - Actively listen to customers (and their families, carers and advocates) to deliver support with their interests and needs in mind. - Support customers to meaningfully engage with their local community and society. - Exercise professional and ethical judgement when providing services.
+- Treat our clients with dignity and respect and uphold their human rights. - Never abuse, exploit, harass or neglect a client. - Always take action to ensure a client you have reason to believe may have been abused, exploited, harassed or neglected, receives appropriate support (for example, medical support, counselling and support to report abuse to the police). - Actively listen to clients (and their families, carers and advocates) to deliver support with their interests and needs in mind. - Support clients to meaningfully engage with their local community and society. - Exercise professional and ethical judgement when providing services.